Scholarships in Macau

 Government Scholarships

 The Benjamin A. Gilman International Scholarships may fund your travels to the hottest new Asian destination: Macau.
-Not only is the program designed to support study abroad programs for disadvantaged students, but the more non-traditional the destination the better off you are in the competition.
+The program designed to support study abroad programs for disadvantaged students.
+Aiming for more non-traditional destinations increase your chances of standing out from the applicant pool.
 Over 700 Gilmans are given each year.
 Applicants must be Pell Grant recipients and academically motivated.
 Awards are as much as $5,000.

-The David L. Boren Scholarships pretty much support study programs in any Asian country including Macau.
-Your focus must be on language and culture and don’t forget that these are scholarship for service awards.
-You will be expected, upon graduation, to go to work for the federal government for a period of time.
-Preference for the scholarships is definitely given to those students who are shopping for a long-term career in a national security agency.
-The Boren Scholarships come in two slightly different versions, one for undergrads and one for grads.
+The David L. Boren Scholarships generally support study programs in any Asian country including Macau.
+Your focus must be on language and culture since these scholarships are for service awards.
+Upon graduation, you will be expected to work for the federal government for a period of time.
+Preference for the scholarships are given to those students who plan to have a long-term career in a national security agency.
+The Boren Scholarships are offered for both undergraduate and graduate study.

 Private Funds

 The Freeman Awards for Study in Asia are one of the most well known scholarships for Asian study abroad programs.
-Students heading off for programs in once elusive locations like Macau are trying to compete.
 The program, funded by the prestigious Freeman Foundation, was created to lend monetary incentive to U.S. students who have traditionally not been able to go to Asia.
 Applicants may receive funding for summer, semester or yearlong programs in Macau and other locations.
-Of course candidates must have above average academic records and demonstrate financial need for the awards.
+Candidates must have above average academic records and demonstrate financial need to be eligible for these awards.
 Scholarships may be as much as $7,000 depending on need and length of program.

-The Asian Cultural Council is an organization committed to providing necessary fellowships to students and artists in a range of humanities-based disciplines.
-Funds are furnished to both individuals in Asia and those in the U.S.:
+The Asian Cultural Council is an organization committed to providing fellowships to students and artists in a range of humanities-based disciplines.
+Funds are offered to both individuals in Asia and those in the U.S.:

 College Scholarships

-Speaking of studies focused on Macau’s burgeoning economic environment, students involved in Michigan State University’s program in Macau have the opportunity to experience this first hand.
-Multinational Finance and Global Business Management in Macau, Hong Kong and Southern China was created by MSU’s Eli Broad School of Business, which is why it is well suited to international business and finance majors.
+Students involved in Michigan State University’s program in Macau have the opportunity to experience study focused on Macau’s flourishing economic environment first hand.
+Multinational Finance and Global Business Management in Macau, Hong Kong and Southern China was created by MSU’s Eli Broad School of Business, so it is well suited to international hospitality business and finance majors.
 While the program invites applicants from other colleges and universities, only MSU students qualify for the following scholarships: